zaidschouwey98/DAI_naval_battle/src/main/java/ch/heigvd/dai/Battleship_AP.md

 ```
 #### Server Response
 - `CONNECTED <client_A_id> <client_B_id>`: game connection is successfully established between client A and client B.
-- `ERROR <code>`: an error occurred.
-The error codes are:
-  - 1 : a game is already in session for this client.

 ### Game Setup
 Once both connections are established, the server sets up 1D grids and sends confirmation messages to both clients.